pcdummy/NAppUpdateMono/README.md

 # This is a quick port of NAppUpdate application to MONO environment.
-## Please find the oryginal description below.
+## Please find the original description below.

 NAppUpdate - An application auto-update framework for .NET